Unexpectedly, I really enjoyed Bogota.

 #1 Do a Bogota Graffiti Tour

 The one thing you should do in Bogota is joining a graffiti tour.
-Christina and I went with Bogota Graffiti Tour, who claim that they are the original ones who came up with this tour.
+We went with Bogota Graffiti Tour, who claim that they are the original ones who came up with this tour.
 While I don’t know if that’s true, I do know that the tour was lots of fun.
-You can book it through the website, but booking in advance is not mandatory.
-It is just to help them have an idea of how many people will join.
+You need to book in advance through the website, but it’s quick and easy to sign up.

 The graffitis you can see everywhere in Bogota have a sad backstory.
-In 2011, a young graffiti artist got shot by the police.
+In 2011, the police shot a young graffiti artist.
 Massive protests arose through the city and as a consequence, Bogota decriminalized street art.
 But not just that.
-The city has since then invited a lot of artists to paint buildings and you can see their art all over.
+The city turned around completely and has since then invited a lot of artists to paint buildings.
+That’s why you can see such fantastic street art all over.

 The Bogota Graffiti Tour does a great job of tying in recent history with many touristy places in the city.
-We walked through La Candelaria, for example, a colonial neighbourhood you shouldn’t miss.
-In the end, we finished close to a cafe called “Muros Cafe”.
-If it is still around, you should go inside for a drink.
-It’s a very nice place to rest after all that walking.
+We walked through La Candelaria, for example, a colonial neighbourhood you shouldn’t miss and that we’ll talk about in more detail in a moment.

-The tour is based on donations, so you pay as much as you think it’s worth it.
+The tour, similar to a free walking tour, is based on donations.
+You pay as much as you think it’s worth it.
 The money will go to local artists and communities.

-If you have been travelling through South America for a while, you know that quite a few cities have gold museums.
-I really liked the ones in Lima and Santa Marta, but none of them even came close to the one in Bogota.
+If you have been travelling through South America before, you know that quite a few cities have gold museums.
+I really liked the ones in Lima and Santa Marta, but none of them even came close to the museum in Bogota.
 In fact, I would go as far as saying that the Museo del Oro in Bogota is one of my favourite museums in the whole country!

 I have never seen as much gold in one place.
 It is fascinating to look at the ancient artefacts made by indigenous tribes and it made me wonder how they had been able to craft such intricate art.
 The most famous piece is the Muisca raft which is also called the El Dorado raft.
 It shows a ceremony during which the new chief covers his body with gold dust and then jumps into a lake, together with lots of other gold artefacts as offerings to the gods.